tomkimpson/RelativisticDynamics.jl/README.md

 Welcome to RelativisticDynamics.jl!

-The focus of this package is to numerically solve orbital equations for the Kerr spacetime.
+The focus of this package is to numerically model spinning objects, such as pulsars, in curved spacetime.

 Please see the [documentation](https://tomkimpson.github.io/RelativisticDynamics.jl/dev/).